 Your family food store is a valuable investment that should be protected.
-Bulk grains and legumes usually come in bags which are perfect for use within a year.
+Bulk grains and legumes usually come in bags that are perfect for use within a year.
 When you purchase foods to keep in extended storage, great care should be taken to package foods in appropriate containers using proven methods to prevent insect infestation.

-How do I properly package grains and legumes for optimal long term storage?
+How do I properly package grains and legumes for optimal long-term storage?
 It starts with the following steps:

 - Start by selecting quality dry food products that are less than 10 percent moisture and low in oil content.

 - Pick the right container to suit your personal needs and preferences.